bassmanitram/actions-for-nautilus/configurator/help.md

 The command string is _mostly_ devoid of characters with special meaning to the extension.
 You can alter the space-delimited tokenization by using `\` characters to escape spaces or quotes to include spaces in tokens - and `\` characters to escape quotes and backslashes.
-Here is the full example from the sample config, setting the terminal title to a value that includes spaces:
+Here is the full example from the sample configuration, setting the terminal title to a value that includes spaces:

 ![cwd](images/full-command.png)

 You will notice that we haven't specified which directory the HTTP server should use as its root.
-For the embedded python HTTP server, the default root directory is the "current working directory" (or CWD) when the command is executed.
-Reliance upon the CWD is ubiquitous behavior in Linux commands... and you can specify _that_ for your commands by using the optional parameter named **Current working directory**:
+For the python HTTP server, the default root directory is the "current working directory" (or CWD) when the command is executed.
+Reliance upon the CWD is ubiquitous behavior in Linux commands.
+You can specify the CWD for your commands by using the optional parameter named **Current working directory**:

 ![cwd](images/cwd.png)

-If you don't specify the CWD, the setting is "undefined" - i.e. the extension itself makes no special arrangements to specify a default.
+If you don't specify the CWD, the setting is "undefined" - i.e. the extension itself makes no special arrangements to use a default.

 The glaring problem with this particular CWD is that, on the face of it, the setting - `%f` - is _not_ a valid directory.
 However, within the extension, it _is_ valid.
-That particular value tells the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command action is configured to only be available when the selection size is 1 and the selected file is a directory, we are guaranteed that `%f` will always resolve to a valid directory from which to serve content.
+That particular value tells the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command action is configured only to be available when the selection size is 1 and the selected file is a directory, we are guaranteed that `%f` will always resolve to a valid directory from which to serve content.

-You'll also see that we used that same placeholder in the command line within the `--title` **gnome-terminal** command option value.
+You'll also see that we used that same placeholder in the command line within the `--title` **gnome-terminal** command option value, which allows the terminal title to include the root directory path.

-In general, then, character pairs that start with `%` are placeholders for values that are drawn from the details of the files in the selection... but before we discuss those at length, there is one more optional parameter to present:
+In general, then, character pairs that start with `%` are placeholders for values that are drawn from the details of the files in the selection.
+These are full explained [below](#command-line-placeholders).

 ### Use shell

+Writing shell scripts to be executed by this extension is a prime use case, allowing you to implement just about any scenario imaginable and having them available in the Nautilus context menu.

+By default, the extension will attempt to directly execute the command via operating system APIs.

+This works when executing a shell script on if:

+* The script file is marked as executable
+* The script itself can inform the operating system what shell interpreter to use with a "hash bang" (`#!/path/to/shell`) stanza
+* The script is in a directory that is listed in the environment's PATH variable, or you specify the full path to the script as the first token of your command string

-By default the extension will directly execute the command via operating system APIs.
-However, you can tell the extension to, instead, use the default system shell to execute the command by enabling and setting to `true` this option:
+You _can_ ask the extension to use the default system shell to execute the command by enabling and setting to `true` this option:

 ![Use shell](images/use-shell.png)

-In effect, this is _similar_ to prefixing the command string with `sh` - but it is not exactly the same, since the extension exploits the embedded python capability of executing commands in a shell, and that is a lot more powerful than simply using a prefix.
+In effect, this is _similar_ to prefixing the command string with `sh` - but it is not exactly the same, since the extension exploits the embedded python capability of executing commands in a shell and that is a lot more powerful than simply using a prefix.

 Why would you want to do this?

-Well, firstly, if you want to execute a shell script that is not itself executable, does not have a "hash bang" (`#!/path/to/shell`) stanza as its first line, and/or is not in the system executable PATH, you will need to set this option.

-Writing shell scripts to be executed by this extension is a prime use case, allowing you to implement just about any scenario imaginable and having them available in the Nautilus context menu.
+Well, firstly, if the conditions above aren't satisfied, this is the easiest way to execute a shell script.

 But this option may _also_ avoid the need for writing a script at all:

 ![Pipe command](images/pipe-command.png)

-This command string is a shell pipeline!
+This command string runs a shell pipeline without requiring a wrapper script.
 It executes _three_ commands

 * `echo`, to write the basenames of all the files in the selection to `stdout` (again, `%B` is a file detail placeholder),